 Voluntary Property Tax Payments.
 The total annual tax payment to Princeton includes taxes paid on housing for faculty, staff (including the official residence of the University president) and graduate students, as well as certain athletic venues and other campus support land.
 The University has traditionally left those properties on the tax rolls even though state law exempts colleges and universities from paying taxes on housing and other property related to its educational mission.
 Similarly, the University pays property taxes on the entirety of certain buildings used in part for exempt purposes, although state law entitles it to exemption on any portion of a building used for educational purposes.

 Voluntary Cash Contributions to Municipality.
 In addition to annual tax payments made to the local municipalities, Princeton University makes an annual nontax voluntary contribution to Princeton.
-In calendar year 2019, the voluntary nontax contribution to Princeton was $3.35 million.
-Under a seven-year agreement that extends through 2020, the University will contribute a total of $21.72 million and will also make one-time contributions valued at $2.59 million to several identified municipal projects.
+In calendar year 2020, the voluntary nontax contribution to Princeton was $4.03 million.

 Payments for Infrastructure and Publicly Used Facilities.
-During the past decade, more than $2.5 million has been spent on crosswalk and road improvements for the benefit of the public.
-The University annually spends hundreds of thousands of dollars for the maintenance of University-owned but publicly used facilities such as the McCarter Theatre Center, an internationally renowned, Tony Award-winning regional arts facility; the Princeton Garden Theatre, the town’s only movie theater; and the upkeep of the Princeton train station, home to the “Dinky” shuttle train that links the town to major rail-transit routes.
+The University annually spends hundreds of thousands of dollars for crosswalk and road improvements for the benefit of the public and the maintenance of University-owned but publicly used facilities such as the McCarter Theatre Center, an internationally renowned, Tony Award-winning regional arts facility; the Princeton Garden Theatre, the town’s only movie theater; and the upkeep of the Princeton train station, home to the “Dinky” shuttle train that links the town to major rail-transit routes.

 Affordable Housing Contributions.
 The University is proud to partner with Princeton to provide significant funding for the construction and renovation of affordable housing in the community.
-In the past decade, the University’s contributions to affordable housing have totaled more than $4 million, including development of 65 units of affordable housing that are available to the public on Leigh Avenue, on Bayard Lane and at Merwick Stanworth.
+The University’s contributions to affordable housing include the development of 65 units of affordable housing that are available to the public on Leigh Avenue, on Bayard Lane and at Merwick Stanworth.

-Under the auspices of Community and Regional Affairs, CAP enables members of the community to register to audit, or sit in on, lecture classes at the University for $200 per class.
+Under the auspices of Community and Regional Affairs, the Community Auditing Program enables members of the community to register to audit, or sit in on, lecture classes at the University for $200 per class.
 On average, 180 undergraduate classes are available each semester for auditing.
 Approximately 700 area residents participate in the CAP program each semester.
 No credit or certification is given for CAP classes.
 However, certified teachers currently working in New Jersey may obtain written certification for classes they have audited.

 Within the Program in Continuing Education, administered by the Office of Community and Regional Affairs, individuals become officially registered students, pay full tuition for each course they take, and receive a transcript and credit that may be used toward a degree at another institution of higher learning.
 Teachers who are certified to teach in New Jersey may participate in this program at a greatly reduced fee.